This whipped body butter made of combined butter and oils infused with warming herbs and spices warms and nourishes your skin.

 This is a time of the year when our body, and mainly skin needs extra nourishment.
 In particular, fat-rich skincare products protect our skin against cold and dry weather.

-With that in mind, I formulated a winter body butter made of nourishing butter and oils infused with warming herbs and spices such as cinnamon, clove, and ginger to warm and nourish the skin.
+With that in mind, I formulated a winter body butter made of nourishing mango and shea butter and oils infused with warming herbs and spices such as cinnamon, clove, and ginger to warm and nourish the skin.
 This formula became an integral part of my daily winter skincare routine.

 What is body butter?